matthw/matthw.github.io/content/posts/2022/automatically-unpacking-icedid-stage1-with-angr/index.md

         finds = rule.match(data=data)
 ```

-Then we just need to fix the offsets - which are relative to the start of ```.text```, so they match the RVA:
+Then we just need to fix the offsets - which are relative to the start of ```.text```, so they match the virtual address:

 ```python
         offsets = []